slopezpereyra/slopezpereyra.github.io/_posts/2025-11-08-OnNietzschesEssay.md

 our nervous system imposes upon the external world.
 A trivial corollary of this is that human understanding has limits.
-It is conceivable that our brains are simply ill-prepared to grasp certain properties of the world---and I suspect philosophers are correct when suggesting that mental phenomena may depend on some of such properties.
+It is conceivable that our brains are simply ill-prepared to grasp certain properties of the world—and I suspect philosophers are correct when suggesting that mental phenomena may depend on some of such properties.

 Take, for instance, the cognitive faculties of rats, a matter of